jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

  * **type**: One of the supported MO Routes: DefaultRoute, StaticMORoute, RandomRoundrobinMORoute
  * **order**: MO Route order

-When choosing the MO Route **type**, additionnal parameters may be added to the above required parameters.
+When choosing the MO Route **type**, additional parameters may be added to the above required parameters.

 Here's an example of adding a **DefaultRoute** to a HTTP Client Connector (http_default)::